Peter Stanley Lyons: Early life

-Lyons was a member of the Choir of St John's College, Cambridge under Robin Orr.
+Peter, who enjoyed the compositions of W. S. Gilbert and Arthur Sullivan, was a member of the Choir of St John's College, Cambridge under Robin Orr.
 He sung counter-tenor until his twenties and was described as a ‘forerunner of [Maria] Callas' whilst he was at Rossall School.
 His performances included the part of Euridice in Gluck's Orfeo ed Euridice, and the soprano part in Verdi's Requiem.
 Lyons was broadcast on the BBC on 8 February 1944.
-Lyons enjoyed the compositions of W. S. Gilbert and Arthur Sullivan.
-Peter at Alleyn’s School formed a lifetime friendship with John Lanchbery, who would become Principal Conductor of the Royal Ballet from 1959 to 1972, and with Kenneth Spring, who would become co-founder of the National Youth Theatre of Great Britain.

-Lyons was a cricketer for the Marylebone Cricket Club (MCC), for which he played during the 1960s; and for the Jesters Cricket Club; and for the Dulwich Public Schools Association.
+Peter formed at Alleyn’s School a lifetime friendship with fellow Marxist John Lanchbery (who would become Principal Conductor of the Royal Ballet from 1959 to 1972) and with Kenneth Spring (who would become co-founder of the National Youth Theatre of Great Britain).
+Peter was a cricketer for the Marylebone Cricket Club (MCC), for which he played during the 1960s; and for the Jesters Cricket Club; and for the Dulwich Public Schools Association.